Northwestern rallies past Nebraska 31-28 in opener in Dublin - WHIZ News

+He ordered an onside kick and it didn’t work.
+Now, he’s facing even more pressure with Nebraska’s losing streak at seven games.

+“You’ve got to win in this business to keep your job,” said Frost, who is in his fifth year at the helm.
+“That’s the way it is.
+I love the state of Nebraska.
+I love these fans that sacrificed to come over here.
+We’ve got to get this turned around.”

-DUBLIN (AP) — Ryan Hilinski threw for 313 yards and two touchdowns to help Northwestern rally for a 31-28 victory over Nebraska in Saturday’s season opener in Ireland.
+Ryan Hilinski threw for 314 yards and two touchdowns to help Northwestern rally to a victory in the season opener in the Irish capital.

+“I made that call so that’s on me,” Frost said of the decision after the Huskers took a 28-17 lead.
+“At that point in the game, I thought all the momentum was on our side.
+I thought if we got it, we could end the game.

+“You can’t really foresee them scoring 14 straight and us sputtering after we played well to start the second half on offense.
+Again those are excuses.
+If I had (to do) it over, I wouldn’t make the call.”

-The Wildcats (1-0, 1-0 Big Ten) finished with 527 yards and gained a measure of revenge after their humiliating 56-7 loss to the Huskers last October.
+The Wildcats finished with 528 yards and gained a measure of revenge after their humiliating 56-7 loss to the Huskers last October.
 Nebraska hasn’t won since then.

-Nebraska (0-1, 0-1 Big Ten) was looking for a bounce-back season with a revamped offense following a 3-9 season, but the team and its many fans who made the trip are headed home bitterly disappointed.
+Following a 3-9 season, Nebraska was looking to bounce back with a revamped offense under new coordinator Mark Whipple — who took over play-calling duties from Frost — but the team and its many fans who made the trip are headed home disappointed.

 Quarterback Casey Thompson had a big game in his Huskers debut, throwing for 355 yards, but a fourth-quarter mistake was costly.
 Cameron Mitchell intercepted Thompson’s pass and returned it almost 40 yards.
 Six plays later, Evan Hull ran it in from the 4 to give the Wildcats a 31-28 lead.
 Hull finished with 22 carries for 119 yards.